Bún Đậu Mắm Tôm Recipe

 • It’s important that you clean and blanch the pork carefully to get rid of any impurities and odors.

 • If you want to present this dish most authentically, place all the components in a flat winnowing basket.
-Put the vermicelli noodles in the middle and arrange the pork, fried tofu, etc., around them.
+Put the rice vermicelli in the middle and arrange the pork, fried tofu, etc., around them.

 Nutrition